meilisearch/specifications/text/0001-script-based-tokenizer.md

 - [Jieba](https://github.com/messense/jieba-rs) for Chinese
 - [Lindera](https://github.com/lindera-morphology/lindera) for Japanese and Korean
-//TODO: read through this material and give a summary Sonic aslo uses whatlang to peform the toikenization, it could be interesting to checkout how they do it: https://github.com/valeriansaliou/sonic/tree/master/src/lexer tantivy also advertise good multilingual support: https://github.com/tantivy-search/tantivy/tree/main/src/tokenizer how elastic search handle it: https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html
+//TODO: read through this material and give a summary Sonic also uses whatlang to peform the tokenization, it could be interesting to checkout how they do it: https://github.com/valeriansaliou/sonic/tree/master/src/lexer tantivy also advertise good multilingual support: https://github.com/tantivy-search/tantivy/tree/main/src/tokenizer how elastic search handle it: https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html